mjrforce/liveagent-bot/README.md

 6. [Salesforce](https://www.salesforce.com/)

-# Up and running in 3 steps
+# Lets get going

 1. Deploy this webhook to heroku

     [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-2. Import [this intent](Welcome-User.json) to your agent.

-3. Activate the Webhook in API.AI with the url provided by heroku and add the header `Auth-Token`: `an-example-token`

-You're set!
-Tell your agent `My name is James` and you should receive a reply `Hello James!
-Welcome from the webhook.`.
+2. Log into Dialogflow and create a new agent.

+3. Click on the gear icon, the Export and Import tab, and the RESTORE FROM ZIP button.
+Upload [this zip file](liveagent-bot.zip).

 # The Code